Burwood/JLH_Automation/Example_Project/readme.md

 This project only uses Terraform, but a full Infrastructure as Code (IaC) solution would include the Ansible process flow.
 ![](tf_workflow.png)

+## Pre-requisites
+- A Windows Server 2019 template in vSphere

 ## Inventory
 - 1 VM named sql01